La Monja Island

 La Monja Island (also Monja Island; Spanish: "the nun") is a small, uninhabited island near the entrance to Manila Bay in the Philippines.
-It is located several kilometers southeast of Mariveles, Bataan, and 3.7 mi west from Corregidor lighthouse.
+Falling under the political jurisdiction of Cavite City, it is located several kilometers southeast of Mariveles, Bataan, and 3.7 mi west from Corregidor lighthouse.
 It has remained untouched compared to other nearby islands, which have been used as military installations over the past four centuries.

 History

-On 18 May 2012, a pilot and co-pilot were killed when an Aermacchi SF.260 plane belonging to the Philippine Air Force crashed close to the island.
+On May 18, 2012, a pilot and co-pilot were killed when an Aermacchi SF.260 plane belonging to the Philippine Air Force crashed close to the island.